seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2020-11-13-The_Legacy_of_American_Eugenicism.md

 	<figcaption> Figure 4: Network with AES highlighted in orange.
 Connections to ABCL, Galton Society, IEC, RBF.
 </figcaption>
 </figure>

 ### National Socialist Party of Germany (Nazis)
+Obviously this group needs no introduction.
+Despite one's familiarity it must be noted there are many American connections, and one can even say that at one point the Nazis looked to America for scientific and ideological guidance due to how highly developed eugenics research and thought was in America.
 <figure>
 	<img src="/images/eugenics/11-16-Nazi.png">
 	<figcaption> Figure 5: Network with the National Socialist Party highlighted in red.